ioccc-src/winner/2020/burton/README.md

     ./prog 85

+    ./prog 128 128
+    ./prog 128 128 128
+    ./prog 128 128 128 128
+    # Can you determine why this shows strange output for the first and third
+    # but not the second?
+Can you find a pattern here?
+What happens if you
+    # specify different numbers?

 ### Selected Judges Remarks:

 This tiny one-liner is a bit-twiddlers delight!
 It does all of the work without looping.

-To understand how it works, a good place to start is to look at the hex value that results when the two magic constants are XOR'ed.
+To understand how it works, a good place to start is to look at the hex value that results when the two magic constants are XORed.

 Once you've figured out what happens with one set of constants, how can choosing new constants, but using the same computation generate a reversed result?

+NOTE: this entry will dump core if you do not specify an argument.

 ## Author's comments:
 Invoke this with a single non-negative integer less than 256, and a useful transformation occurs.